opf/openproject/docs/user-guide/gantt-chart/README.md

 For other browsers, please simply follow the browser's printing instruction to optimize results.

-## Synchronize data from OpenProject to Excel
+## Synchronize data between OpenProject and Excel

-You can synchronize your work packages data from OpenProject to Excel (and even convert from or to MS Project).
-You need to download an OpenProject plugin.
+You can synchronize your work package data between OpenProject and Excel (two-way synchronization).
+By extension you could import MS Project files – by saving them as Excel files and importing them into OpenProject.
+You can download a free Excel  synchronization template to do this.

 Follow our [Step by step guide how to synchronize your Excel Sheet with OpenProject](../integrations/Excel Synchronization).